-Think tanks that Egyptian leaders listen to most are the official think tanks of government departments: not independent.
+Think tanks that Egyptian leaders listen to most are government departments’ official think tanks: not independent.
 Private think tanks are weak, under-resourced, and have little influence.

 Mix of Military in Politics:

-US / UK - clear division - however, the military does constantly advise politicians and lobbies for funding and authority
+US / UK - clear division - however, the military does regularly advise politicians and lobbies for funding and authority

-Egypt - blurred lines - during all of the political changes, the military was the only institution which remained stable enough to run the country while all the other areas fell apart.
-Because the military stepped in, Egypt has not fallen the way that Libya and Syria have.
+Egypt - blurred lines - during all political changes, the military was the only institution that remained stable enough to run the country while all the other areas fell apart.
+Because the military stepped in, Egypt has not failed the way that Libya and Syria have.

-Public perception of Muslim Brotherhood is that because they had a religious base in ideology, the people supported them because they believed the Muslim Brotherhood would enforce social justice, fight corruption, and have high moral and ethical standards.
-Within just months of the election, they turned radical with their policies and claiming no decision from the president could be challenged.
-It also became clear that despite high education of Muslim Brotherhood, they had no idea about governing
+Public perception of the Muslim Brotherhood is that because they had a religious base in ideology, the people supported them because they believed the Muslim Brotherhood would enforce social justice, fight corruption, and have high moral and ethical standards.
+Within just months of the election, they turned radical with their policies and claimed that others could not challenge any presidential decision.
+It also became clear that despite the Muslim Brotherhood’s high education, they had no idea about governing.

 “If you have a monkey for a friend, you’ll never get your loincloth stuck in a tree.”

 6-Pillars of Islam (instead of the traditional 5)

 Belief in the existence and unicity of Allah.

 Belief in the books of Allah.